 - field compaction results;

-- other pertinent fabrication, field, and construction data.
+- other pertinent fabrication, field, and construction data; and

-As-built drawings are normally the “approved for construction” drawings that are marked up to show all significant variations from the original design.
-Ensure that the as-built drawings see sample (PDF) are signed and sealed by the Coordinating Registered Professional.
-Where the original design has been modified, these drawings should have been amended accordingly by the designer before the as- built notes and details are inserted.
+Where the original general arrangement design has been modified, these drawings should have been amended accordingly by the general arrangement designer before the as- built notes and details are inserted.

-Add all completed FS bridges to the appropriate BCTS/Timber Pricing and Operations Division file records and road and bridge data base.
+Add all completed FSR bridges to the appropriate file records and road and bridge data base.